 The key here is voluntary submission.
 Peter isn't demanding obedience -- though obedience is involved with submission.
 He is asking for an attitude towards one's husband of voluntary submission, whether or not he is a Christian.

 How can you submit to a husband who is not a Christian, you ask?
 You can't submit to him spiritually, of course, unless he is submitted to Christ.
 Nor can you submit if he requires you to commit some sin, since your submission to Christ takes precedence over your submission to any human being.
 But submission to your non-Christian husband, Peter makes clear, may be an important element of his conversion to Christianity.
 When he sees the reality of his wife's faith as it's worked out through her life, it is a powerful testimony to him of the truth of the Christian message.

 It's your behavior, Christian wives, that must convince him, not your words.
 You can't talk your husband into the kingdom.
 You must be willing to live out your Christianity before him.
 He must observe it in action.
 Then your words may be superfluous.
 Think of your behavior as in investment in your husband's salvation.
 "Won over" is the Greek verb kerdainō, which originally meant "to acquire by effort or investment, to gain."
 Here it is used figuratively.

 Q1.
 (3:1) Why is submission so difficult for us humans?

-Does submission
+can be improved?
 When is submission wrong for Christian?